 Neutrons

-As neutrons travel through matter, they crash with atoms.
+Neutrons can travel great distances in the air.
+As neutrons travel through matter, they crash into atoms.
 These atoms can become radioactive.

 Half-Life

-Radionuclides used in nuclear medicine procedures, have short half-lives.
+Radionuclides used in nuclear medicine procedures have short half-lives.

 For example, technetium-99m, one of the most common medical isotopes used for imaging studies, has a half-life of 6 hours.